Whether you rent or own, it’s important to protect the place you call home – and everything inside it.

 What does renters insurance cover?

 Renters insurance will reimburse you for the cost of possessions lost or damaged while on a rented property.
+Since you don’t own the home or apartment you rent, renters insurance does not cover the structure.

 This includes damage resulting from: